SidneyEmeka/write/README.md

 # write
-An app where a user can set a task and also assign time to it<br>
+An app where a user can write down their thoughts<br>
-Write sends push notifications to users when the appointed time frame for a task is expired.
+Write uses SQFLite to persist data in user device

-## Mobile App
+## CRUD ops
 <table align="center">
 	<tbody width="100%">
 	<tr>